 The model output matrix has the name specified in the Save to workspace area (for example, yout).
 Each column corresponds to a model output port, and each row to the outputs at a specific time.

->

-> Note: Use array format to save your model outputs and states only if the outputs are:
+Note: Use array format to save your model outputs and states only if the logged data is:

->

-> If you select this format, Simulink saves the model states and outputs in structures that have their names specified in the Save to workspace area.
+If you select this format, Simulink saves the model states and outputs in structures that have their names specified in the Save to workspace area.
 By default, the structures are xout for states and yout for output.

 The structure used to save outputs has two top-level fields: